Frequently Asked Questions

 Do investors pay to use PitchVault?

-Investor access is $249/year, billed only when your application is approved — no charge during the 48-hour review period.
+Investor access is $599/year, charged only when your application is approved — no charge during the 48-hour review period.
 Once approved, you get full platform access: curated deal flow filtered by stage, sector, and VaultScore™, full deep analysis on every deck (VaultScore™, VaultRisk™, VaultMoat™, VaultOps™, and VaultValuation™), and the ability to send intro requests directly to founders.

 Accreditation is a separate optional step.
 Some founders choose to restrict their deal to verified accredited investors only.
 Submitting your accreditation certificate unlocks those founder-exclusive deals — it does not affect access to deal flow or deep analysis, which are available to all approved investors.